 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

 Although researchers have consistently demonstrated a leftward attentional bias in visual and representational (e.g. tactile/mental number line) line bisection tasks, the results from audition have been mixed.
-Differences in methodologies have also meant that researchers have not been able to directly compare performance in visual, tactile and auditory line bisection.
-In this research 39 neurologically typical individuals participated in standard visual and tactile line bisection tasks, together with a newly developed auditory line bisection task.
+Differences in methodology between auditory and visual bisection tasks, especially with regards to the location of stimuli of peripersonal versus extrapersonal space, have also meant that researchers have not been able to compare performance in visual, tactile and auditory line bisection directly.
+In this research, 39 neurologically typical individuals participated in standard visual and tactile line bisection tasks, together with a newly developed auditory line bisection task.
 Results demonstrated significant leftward bisection biases across all three modalities.
-Hence we demonstrate auditory pseudoneglect in peripersonal space for the first time.
+Hence, we demonstrate auditory pseudoneglect in peripersonal space for the first time.
 Tactile and auditory line bisections showed a relatively small but statistically reliable correlation, but neither task correlated with visual line bisection.
 This suggests that the processes underlying auditory line bisection are not synonymous to those involved in visual perceptual bisection, and further we argue that this bias may be related to representational pseudoneglect.

 1.1 Introduction

 When asked to mark the midpoint of a series of lines printed on a sheet of paper, research has shown that neurologically typical individuals demonstrate a small but consistent tendency to mark to the left of the veridical midpoint (Kinsbourne, 1970, Jewell & McCourt, 2000).
 This bisection bias has been labelled “pseudoneglect” (Bowers & Heilman, 1980).
 It mirrors a clinical condition called hemispatial neglect, or contralesional neglect.
 This condition manifests as a lateralised disruption of spatial attention, where there is a deficit in attention to one side of space following damage to the contralateral hemisphere.
-The evidence that severe neglect is associated with right hemisphere lesions (Mesulam, 1999), led researchers to conclude that visual spatial attention is lateralised in the right parietal cortex (see Kerkhoff & Lebel., 2006) though there is evidence of more allocentric patterns of neglect following left brain lesions (Kleinman, Newhart, Davis, Heidler-Gary, Gottesmann & Hillis, 2007).
-Brain imaging studies examining the neural basis of pseudoneglect also indicate a role of the right hemisphere, by demonstrating enhanced right hemisphere activation in visuospatial and line bisection tasks (e.g. Fink, Marshall, Shah, Weiss, Halligan, Grosse-Ruyken, Ziemons, Zilles, & Freund (2000).
+The evidence that severe neglect is associated with right hemisphere lesions (Mesulam, 1999), led researchers to conclude that visual spatial attention is lateralised in the right parietal cortex (see Kerkhoff & Lebel., 2006).
+Brain imaging studies examining the neural basis of pseudoneglect also indicate a role of the right hemisphere, by demonstrating enhanced right hemisphere activation in visuospatial and line bisection tasks (e.g. Fink, Marshall, Shah, Weiss, Halligan, Grosse-Ruyken, Ziemons, Zilles, & Freund, 2000).
 Further, evidence from TMS and theta burst stimulation has demonstrated a causal relationship for areas within the right parietal cortex but not the primary visual cortex in pseudoneglect tasks (Bjoertomt, Cowey & Walsh, 2002; Varnava, Dervinis, & Chambers, 2013).
-De Schotten, Dell'Acqua, Forkel, Simmons, Vergani, Murphy, & Catani, (2011) have argued that the lateral asymmetry of the middle superior longitudinal fasciculus, a fronto-parietal white matter tract, correlates strongly with line bisection error, suggesting that lateral asymmetries related to perceptual biases may be reflected in network connectivity as well as patterns of activation.
+Consistent with this, pseudoneglect has been explained with reference to hemispheric dominance patterns in spatial processing (Heilman & Van Den Abell, 1979; Reuter-Lorenz, Kinsbourne & Moscovitch, 1990; Brooks et al, 2014).
+Benwell, Harvey and Thut (2014) specifically implicate ventral attentional networks in the right hemisphere with pseudoneglect.
+Their research is consistent with De Schotten, Dell'Acqua, Forkel, Simmons, Vergani, Murphy, & Catani, (2011), who showed a strong positive correlation between the size of the right hemisphere middle superior longitudinal fasciculus (a fronto-parietal white matter tract) and leftward line bisection error.
+They suggested that lateral asymmetries related to perceptual biases may be reflected in network connectivity as well as patterns of activation (De Schotten et al., 2011).